-(\) Only native development using the CUDA Toolkit on x86\32 is deprecated.
-Deployment and execution of CUDA applications using the CUDA Driver on x86\32 is still supported.
+Native development using the CUDA Toolkit on x86\32 is unsupported.
+Deployment and execution of CUDA applications on x86\32 is still supported, but is limited to use with GeForce GPUs.
 To create 32-bit CUDA applications, use the cross-development capabilities of the CUDA Toolkit on x86\64.